pjkbsn/BudgetApp/README.md

 - Transactions are grouped by month and sorted with the latest transaction appearing first.
 - Each transaction displays:

-   -Amount
+   - Amount
-   -Type (Income or Expense)
+   - Type (Income or Expense)
-   -Category
+   - Category
-   -Date
+   - Date

 > - Interactive Transaction Management